 At the Academy, technology is integrated seamlessly into the learning experience.
 Students use e-books to lighten their backpack and allow for modern note taking and annotation.
 Through our wireless network and cloud storage, students are able to curate information, collaborate, and connect with other learners.

-Each classroom is equipped with a SMART Board, Apple TV and iPad document camera stand, providing for complete mobility and wireless capability.
+Each classroom is equipped with interactive technology, providing for complete mobility and wireless capability.

 - What is a 2:1 program?

-- Where does my child get a MacBook and iPad to participate in the 2:1 program?
+- Where does my child get a laptop and iPad to participate in the 2:1 program?

 - How much does the package cost?

-- My child already has a MacBook.
+- My child already has technology devices.
 Can he/she just use that next year?

-- What if my child leaves the Academy before the MacBook is paid off?
+- What if my child leaves the Academy before the devices are paid off?